agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ```

 ### 💻 Web
-In a web environment it is common to use the [Local Storage](https://www.w3schools.com/html/html5_webstorage.asp) to store values permanently.
+In a web environment, it is common to use the [Local Storage](https://www.w3schools.com/html/html5_webstorage.asp) to store values permanently.
 AgileTs has set up the Local Storage by default.
 ```ts {2}
 const App = new Agile({